 Solano County supports state legislative and regulatory actions that promote local housing and community development programs and activities, workforce development programs, and programs aimed at encouraging local job and business growth.
-The County opposes efforts to cut funding for these critically important
+The County opposes efforts to cut funding for these critically important programs, as well as efforts to restrict local flexibility in the administration of such programs.
+Specific principles include:

-- Support Housing Element reform that provides a streamlined certification process, and encourage flexibility in Housing Element consistency review by the California Department of Housing and Community Development (HCD), (Resource Management) for jurisdictions that have small housing allocation, limited urban services and city centered development policies. - 2.
-Support housing opportunities for low-income individuals and families such as permanent and transitional housing, and Rental Assistance Programs. - 3.
-Encourage and seek legislation to facilitate orderly economic expansion and growth, and increase the opportunity for discretionary revenues, programmatic and financial flexibility for the County. - 4.
-Support the federal/State/local delivery system for workforce development programs with State-level initiatives that complement local delivery efforts and add value for these business-led efforts. - 5.
-Support efforts to increase employment opportunities and link training programs to local available employment, including efforts to increase summer employment opportunities for youth. - 6.
-Support appropriate resources to support safe, accessible and affordable housing to targeted low-income seniors.
+- 1. Support Housing Element reform that provides a streamlined certification process, and encourage flexibility in Housing Element consistency review by the California Department of Housing and Community Development (HCD), for jurisdictions that have small housing allocation, limited urban services and city centered development policies. - 2.
+Support housing opportunities for low-income individuals and families, including seniors and the disabled, such disabled, such as permanent and transitional housing, and Rental Assistance Programs. - 3.
+Support funding opportunities to assist cities in providing affordable housing for low-income and homeless individuals. - 4.
+Encourage and seek legislation to facilitate orderly economic expansion and growth, and increase the opportunity for discretionary revenues, programmatic and financial flexibility for the County. - 5.
+Support the federal/State/local delivery system for workforce development programs with State-level initiatives that complement local delivery efforts and add value for these business-led efforts. - 6.
+Support efforts to increase employment opportunities and link training programs to local available employment, including efforts to increase summer employment opportunities for youth. - 7.
+Support appropriate resources to support safe, accessible and affordable housing to targeted low-income seniors and disabled persons.